shrideio/shoebox/src/git/README.md

       | :--------------------------- | :--------------------------- |
       | Application URL              | https://git._yourdomain.com_ |

+      > IMPORTANT: Make sure to update the user name and password for gogs in the Admin Account Settings under the Optional Settings:

       | Optional Settings                        |                                      |
       | :--------------------------------------- | :----------------------------------- |
       | ***Email Service Settings***             |                                      |